BobYHY/CAPE/README.md

 For the availability of the website, we have provided an instruction which is helpful for using the website.
 And considering potential updates, please refer to this repository for accessing the website.
 Please note that we will release the website once our article is published.

-For supplementary information, please refer to the pdf file.
+For supplementary information, please refer to the Supplementary_Materials_All.pdf file.